martin26/Diablo-II--Vanilla-Frosting/README.txt

 - (From 1.09): Hell Mephisto is now back to level 90
 - (From 1.09): Hell Andariel is now back to level 78
 - (From 1.09): Nightmare Diablo is now back to level 70
+- (From 1.09): Pindleskin is now back to level 70 in Nightmare, 90 in Hell, and has 1.09 resistances.
+- (From 1.09): Thresh Socket is now back to level 70 in Nightmare, 90 in Hell, and has 1.09 resistances.
+- (From 1.09): Shenk the Overseer is now back to level 66 in Nightmare, 90 in Hell, and has 1.09 resistances.
+- (From 1.09): Eldritch the Rectifier is now back to level 64 in Nightmare, 90 in Hell, and has 1.09 resistances.

 - (From 1.09): Act Bosses, Council Members, Countess, and Ancients have resistances similar to those in 1.09.